 Satisfactory access arrangements should be provided, including from West Street.
-Traffic calming measures to minimise vehicle speeds should be introduced within the site to help make streets safer.
-A footpath should be provided within the southern landscaped buffer within the site along West Street, to provide a safe and suitable pedestrian access from the west.
+Traffic calming measures to minimise vehicle speeds should be southern landscaped buffer within the site along West Street, to provide a safe and suitable pedestrian access from the west.
 Footpaths should be provided through and around the site and should link to the existing public footpath to the north.
-Pedestrian access should be provided from the site to the Town Centre, Potters Gate School and West Street.
-A pedestrian crossing to West Street may be required.
+Pedestrian access should be provided from the site to the Town Centre, Potters Gate School and West Street, A pedestrian crossing to West Street may be required.